Bio

 She has performed at the Bradford Literature Festival, the BBC Contains Strong Language Festival, the Winchester Poetry Festival, the Ledbury Poetry Festival, the Poetry in Aldeburgh Festival, the Verve Poetry Festival, the Battersea Arts Centre’s Homegrown Festival, the London Library Lit Fest, the Barbican Library, Clapham Library, and Westminster Reference Library.

-She has a BA in Comparative Literature and Film from the University of Kent, and an MSt in Creative Writing from the University of Oxford, where she was a Kellogg Scholar.
+She has a First degree in Comparative Literature and Film from the University of Kent, and an MSt with Distinction in Creative Writing from the University of Oxford, where she was a Kellogg Scholar.